Alwurts/alejandrowurts/_posts/2018-07-17-welcome-to-my-blog.md

 ---
 layout: single
-title: First blog post
+title: First Blog post on my personal website
 categories: blogs
+header:
+     overlay_image: /assets/images/bulb-paper.jpg
+     show_overlay_excerpt: true
+excerpt: First blog post on www.alejandrowurts.com
+author_profile: true
 ---

-Hey this is a quick post to test the functionality of my website.
+So after sitting on the idea for a couple of months I decided to finally create my personal website.
+The main reason that was keeping me back was budget, but I found a free alternative more on that later.

-I have decided to divide the posts into to main categories:
+I have decided to divide the website into two main categories:

-- Projects
-- Blogs
+- Projects: Where I will show and talk about electronics projects and anything maker related that I do.
+- Blogs: Just general talk in several topics such as technology, travel and anything else that comes to my mind.

-More to come once i'm happy with the setup of the website.
+More to come once i'm happy with the setup of the website which im currently developing with Jekyll and Netlify as hosting.

-Until next time Bye!!